-Starting school is a big milestone for every child, (and parent!), so how can you prepare as a family for the first few days?
-We asked Helen, a Key Stage 1 teacher and other parents, what advice would you give your fellow parents with a child about to start school?
+Starting Reception (or P1 in Scotland and N Ireland) is a big milestone for every child (and parent!), so how can you prepare as a family for the first few weeks?
+We asked Helen, a Key Stage 1 teacher, plus other parents, what tips they would give to parents with a child about to start school.

 Helen writes, "While many children will have already had experiences of nursery or pre-school, for others September will bring their first steps into a formal school setting.
 Regardless of previous experiences, every parent wants their child to have fun, make friends and develop a love of learning in these early days of schooling.